-For the year ended 31 December 2017, the Group's administrative expenses amounted to approximately RMB17,194,000 (year ended 31 December 2016: approximately RMB18,908,000), representing a decrease of 9%.
-The decrease is mainly due to rental expenses of the leased property regarding to the legal case mentioned in note 13(b) accrued in prior year.
+For the year ended 31 December 2018, the Group's administrative expenses amounted to approximately RMB16,173,000 (year ended 31 December 2017: approximately RMB17,130,000), representing a decrease of 6%.
+The decrease is mainly due to the write off of items of property, plant and equipment in 2017 and the tight control on administrative expenses during the year.